Mastersam07/flutsapp/README.md

 A whatsapp clone written in Flutter using Firebase & Firestore

-> This app is under development
+> This app is heavily under development
 >
 >